 - giving a possibility to group tasks

-I’ve personally tested few todo lists / tasks management applications, including Freedcamp, Todoist or Wunderlist, but finally I found the perfect one – Nozbe (you can use my affiliate link to register, if you don’t mind 😉 ).
+I’ve personally tested few todo lists / tasks management applications, including Freedcamp, Todoist or Wunderlist, but finally I found the perfect one – Nozbe.
+You can use my affiliate link to register, if you don’t mind 😉 As a bonus you’ll get one additional month if you decide to but a premium subscription.
 This project has been started and is developed by Michał Śliwiński who is productivity enthusiast.
 You can hear more about him and his project in DevTalk#44 podcast (Polish only).

 Nozbe allows to store tasks, set their deadlines, group them into projects and categories.
 It’s very simple and that’s the best about it.
 Free version allows to create maximally 5 projects, which is fair enough for me.
 Nozbe can be installed on Windows, Mac, Linux, Android or iOS, which allows for quick adding of tasks (there is a keyboard shortcut in Windows and notifications panel’s widget for Android).
 I’ve already been using it for few months and I’m very happy, it helps me a lot, really.